usbarmory/interlock/README.md

 The HSM support allows symmetric ciphering using device specific secret keys, allowing to uniquely tie derived keys to the specific hardware unit being used.
-An HSM specific AES-256-OFB based symmetric cipher is exposed, with keys derived from the user password as well as device specific secret.
+An HSM specific AES-OFB based symmetric cipher is exposed, with keys derived from the user password as well as device specific secret.

 Additionally the LUKS password, for accessing encrypted volumes, can filtered through the HSM to make it device specific.